Shelby County is in a Burn Ban until further notice.

 Are EMS staff available 24 hours a day, 7 days a week?

 Yes.
-Medivac is contracted to provide these services.
-A crew of two is immediately available along with a backup crew of two who must be able to respond within 20 minutes.
+A crew of two is immediately available along with a backup crew of two who are on duty and immediately available.
 At times, there are limited volunteers to respond.
-When there is a limited or lack of response to a 911 call, Medivac fills in these gaps as well as providing Advanced Life Support (ALS) tiered support.
+When there is a limited or lack of response to a 911 call, SCAS fills in these gaps as well as providing Advanced Life Support (ALS) tiered support.

 Will this program take the place of Volunteer Services in the County?